I'm Karine. I'm a woman and a mother.

 If I'm completely honest with you, becoming a mother terrified me to the core, and I was a pretty reluctant mom before I became one, while simultaneously sensing a deep part of me that longed to embrace it.
 I could feel the weight of my past bearing down so hard on those early moments of being a mom.
 I felt tormented by old, unearthed emotions and I remember rhetorically asking someone, "couldn't someone just please knock me over the head so I could just forget my past?".
 I longed for a kind of spiritual amnesia to wipe the slate clean so I could have an entirely new experience of myself going into this new life experience.
 What I see now is that reluctance was a fear I had of unconsciously passing on to my children the beliefs and behaviors I’d learned and internalized.
 That reluctance was an awareness of that possibility.

 Becoming a mother was far and away the most powerful catalyst for the work that I do now.
 It was the experience that opened my eyes to the fact that the past I experienced had a profound impact on how I was able to show up and experience myself as a mother, and as a woman.
-The buttons they pressed, the limitations they highlighted, the mirror they held up, the limited capacity in my own system that they made apparent to me in those early days, and the hope, desire and joy they unintentionally stirred up within me created a momentum that has culminated in the work I do today.
+The buttons they seemed to press, the limitations they highlighted, the mirror they held up, the limited capacity in my own system that they made apparent to me in those early days, and the hope, desire and joy they unintentionally stirred up within me created a momentum that has culminated in the work I do today.
 Helping mothers and women give birth to themselves (in more ways than one).

 It's also a big middle finger (and, ultimately, a "thank you") to those disempowering aspects of our experience as women - because there are many.
 I want this for me, I want this for my son and for my daughter and the world they'll inhabit, for their children, and I want it for YOU.